google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Stepping It Up

 On reflection, I might add another smaller heart to the red one, to make the red stand out less.
-I think I need to emboss it too and will probably make it out of that embossed Whisper White and grunge it up a little with some Soft Suede ink.
+I think I need to emboss it too and will probably make it out of that embossed Basic White and grunge it up a little with some Soft Suede/medium brown ink.
 I would also add some retro embellishments to the joins in the frame.
 I think I may have some little bronze metal embellishments that might work.

 Top of page